 Examination:

 We will not be conducting our own internal written or physical agility test.
-Candidates must be on the Firefighter Candidate Testing Center (FCTC) statewide eligibility list to be eligible.
+Candidates must be on the Firefighter Candidate Testing Center (FCTC) statewide eligibility list to be eligible on November 29, 2019.
+To view SEL requirements, please visit www.FCTConline.org.

 The candidates from the application process will be invited to an oral board examination to establish an eligibility list.
 The eligibility list may be used to fill current and/or future fulltime positions.